alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

     ^ Step B - Create a new project
         -- If merging with Visual Studio, navigate to the solution file folder that was created in Step 1 otherwise, pick any folder.
-        -- ng new <project name> --skip-git (no need for git since will apply source control from Visual Studio)
+        -- ng new &lt;project name&gt; --skip-git (no need for git since will apply source control from Visual Studio)
             * Parameters
                   ^ Project name should be the exact same name as the project ^ Skip git since will add to GitHub through Visual Studio